 The Price Paid Data from Land Registry is typically updated on a monthly basis.
-It was last updated on 2024-04-01 and contains sales up to Feb 2024.
+It was last updated on 2024-11-1 and contains sales up to the end of September 2024.
+Bear in mind these sales trickle in so it takes about 6 months to get 95% of the data.
+I'll write a blog post on it when I get around to building a blog.

 Energy Performance Certificates (EPC data) is obtained from the Ministry of Housing, Communities & Local Government.